 The Federal Rescheduling Question

 This is an evolving situation.
 Monitoring official DEA announcements is the most reliable way to stay current on federal rescheduling status.
-No final reclassification rule had been published as of early 2025.
+No final reclassification rule had been published as of mid-2026.

 Vermont’s Cannabis Market in the Context of US Law